SStyles93/blog/_posts/2024-02-09-UnrealDynamicShaders.md

 ---
-title: Unreal Dynamic Shaders - Specialisation project
+title: Unreal Dynamic Shaders - Specialization project
 categories: [Graphic, UnrealEngine]
 image: assets/images/ueshaderwork/Outline_Use.gif
 ---

-The necessity of creating interactable visual effects in an Unreal Engine game resulted in this research, the work that followed and finally this blogpost.
+The necessity of creating interactive visual effects in an Unreal Engine game resulted in this research, the work that followed and finally this blogpost.

-## Contextualisation
+## Contextualization

 During the last year of bachelor's degree in Game Programming at the SAE-Institute, the students of the Games Programming section had to create a game in collaboration with the Game Art and Audio Engineering sections.
 The purpose of the module was to simulate what was, for some, a first work experience in a professional-like environment.